The mental and social impact of the epidemic, extreme weather events

 Researchers have long confirmed the relationship between negative

 emotions and performance.
-In fact anxiety is the most common destabilizing influence on workplace
+In fact anxiety is the most common destabilizing influence on

 performance, creativity, job longevity and an individual’s health

 and well-being.
 It affects all of us at different times in our